VPOUR/VPOUR/README.md

 #                                                     yearbook POV:                                                   #
 #                                                    ><><><><><><><                                                   #
 #                                                                                                                     #
-#                           "Real programming peaked with LISP everything unpeaked from there"                        #
+#                            "Quit being a wussie and learn Assembly like a grown man ffs..."                         #
 #*********************************************************************************************************************#

 $ {shell@manu254rce} -> _